foxdog-studios/citysdk-api/README.md

 2. Manual labelling of special semantics of headers in the CMS

-3. Importing of the data using the labels
+3. Importing of the data using the labels.
+It uses the headers that were manually set by the user to call `$repo/utils/import_file.rb` and import the data.

 You can check the output of the importer in the import log file set in the config by `cms_import_log_path`.